New Artistic Director for Stour Music

 Robert Hollingworth founded I Fagiolini in 1986 and has presented all of their signature projects.
 Away from the group, Robert has directed the English Concert, Academy of Ancient Music, Irish Baroque Orchestra and the BBC Concert Orchestra as well as some of the world’s finest chamber choirs including: Accentus, NDR Chor, the National Chamber Choir of Ireland, BBC Singers, Nederlands Kamerkoor, Capella Cracoviensis, VOCES8 and RIAS Kammerchor.
 Recent engagements included a trip to Perth where he was Keynote Presenter at Australian National Choral Association’s ChoralFest 2019, and the world premiere of Benji Merrison’s new piece, xoxvx ovoid, with the National Youth Choir of Great Britain for the Aldeburgh Proms.
 This season Robert returned to Berlin twice to conduct RIAS Kammerchor, in a programme of Purcell as part of the Barocktage Festival collaboration with Staatsoper, and Vecchi’s L’Amfiparnaso.
 Robert made his Russian debut as part of the British Council’s UK-Russia Year of Music conducting the Russian premiere of Blow Venus and Adonis featuring Anna Dennis and Jonathan Sells alongside Russian choir Intrada and Pratum Integrum.

-Robert continues as Anniversary Reader in Music at University of York where he teaches his MA in Music for Solo-Voice Ensemble Singing.
+Robert regularly writes and presents programmes for BBC Radio 3.
+He is Reader in Music at the University of York where he directs University Chamber Choir ‘The 24’ and runs an MA in Solo-Voice Ensemble Singing.